-BRANCH SECRETARY
+BRANCH CHAIR

 MEMBERSHIP NUMBER

 NAME

 ADDRESS

 TELEPHONE

 EMAIL (Personal)

 EMAIL (RBL.Community)

 I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be transition to be transition to be transition to be transition with the model and that I will inform RBL of any changes in ccepted by the RBL a nd does no ot

 Name: Signature: Date:

 By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

 Name: Signature: Date:

-Are you happy for your telephone number to be published on the branch website so members of the public can contact you about branch matters.
+Are you happy for your telephone numbers of the public can contact you YES NO

-to monetary and passes can contact / c
+BRANCH VICE-CHAIR (OPTIONA L)

-BRANCH TREASURER (APPOINT
+MEMBERSHIP NUMBER

-· · · · · ·
+NAME

-BRANCH TREASURER (APPOINT
+ADDRESS

-BRANCH TREASURER (APPOINT MEMBERSHIP NUMBER
+TELEPHONE

-BRANCH TREASURER (APPOINT MEMBERSHIP NUMBER NAME
+EMAIL (Personal)

-BRANCH TREASURER (APPOINT MEMBERSHIP NUMBER NAME ADDRESS
+EMAIL (RBL.Community)

-BRANCH TREASURER (APPOINT MEMBERSHIP NUMBER NAME ADDRESS TELEPHONE
+I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be transfer of the MS1 Self Declaration to be transfer of the manages in that I will inform RBL of any changes in ccepted by the RBL a nd does no t

-BRANCH TREASURER (APPOINT MEMBERSHIP NUMBER NAME ADDRESS TELEPHONE EMAIL (Personal) EMAIL (RBL.Community) By signing below, I confirm that: the state I have made a disclosure(s) to the Safegua ccepted by the RBL a nd does no ot
+Name: Signature: Date:

-BRANCH TREASURER (APPOINT MEMBERSHIP NUMBER NAME ADDRESS TELEPHONE EMAIL (Personal) EMAIL (RBL.Community) By signing below, I confirm that: the state I have made a disclosure(s) to the Safegua prevent me from carrying out this role; a ements in the MS1 Self Declaration to be trarding Team via my MEO which has been a ccepted by the RBL a nd does no ot
+By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

-BRANCH TREASURER (APPOINT MEMBERSHIP NUMBER NAME ADDRESS TELEPHONE EMAIL (Personal) EMAIL (RBL.Community) By signing below, I confirm that: the state I have made a disclosure(s) to the Safegua prevent me from carrying out this role; a veracity of this declaration.
-Name: ements in the MS1 Self Declaration to be trarding Team via my MEO which has been a nd that I will inform RBL of any changes in ccepted by my circum: Date: the RBL a nd does no ot
+Name: Signature: Date: Date:

-BRANCH TREASURER (APPOINT MEMBERSHIP NUMBER NAME ADDRESS TELEPHONE EMAIL (Personal) EMAIL (RBL.Community) By signing below, I confirm that: the state I have made a disclosure(s) to the Safegua prevent me from carrying out this role; a veracity of this declaration.
-Name: ements in the MS1 Self Declaration to be trarding Team via my MEO which has been a nd that I will inform RBL of any changes in Signature: ccepted by my circum: Date: the RBL a nd does no ot
+Are you happy for your telephone numbers of the public can contact you YES NO